Braintree District: History

 The new district was named Braintree, after the area's largest town.

 Witham was originally planned to be in Maldon district, it was later decided to place it in Braintree district.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

 Braintree District Council provides district-level services.
 County-level services are provided by Essex County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Conservative control since 2007.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: